nextcloud/desktop/doc/autoupdate.rst

 Linux
 ^^^^^

-Linux distributions provide their own update tools, so ownCloud clients that use the Linux operating system do not perform any updates on their own.
+Linux distributions provide their own update tools, so Nextcloud clients that use the Linux operating system do not perform any updates on their own.
 The client will inform you (``Settings -> General -> Updates``) when an update is available.